carbon-language/carbon-lang/flang/documentation/ParserCombinators.md

 ### Debugging Parser
-Last, a string literal `"..."_debug` denotes a parser that emits the string to `std::cerr` and succeeds.
+Last, a string literal `"..."_debug` denotes a parser that emits the string to `llvm::errs` and succeeds.
 It is useful for tracing while debugging a parser but should obviously not be committed for production code.